HankB/MkDocs-blog/docs/tech/dphacks-CM4_Ether_Board.md

 ## CM4-EB first boot

 Uneventful.
-It came up, connected to my LAN via Ethernet and I was anle to SSH in.
+It came up, connected to my LAN via Ethernet and I was able to SSH in.
 Results of `ip addr` indicates that WiFi is working as well (though that resides entirely on the CM4.)
 At present the D2 (green) LED is flickering at about 1/s and the D3 (red) LED is on continuous.
 On to the benchmarks!

 Quick reactions - The Ethernet and NVME performance seem pretty close to that on the official IO Board and this is both desired and expected.